pablo-codes/Project/ReadMe.md

 - NB: the admin must be created with the specific credentials, feel free to change them (i.e Register-user)
 - Make sure you create a user before you enter the client
 - Click on the Blog system logo at the uppermost left of the page to Login/Register
+- React should run on port 3000 (if you feel the need to change, change it on the CORS also)
 - If error check console
   #� �P�r�o�j�e�c�t�
   �